-Primrose's prototype implementation has some limitations.
+Primrose's prototype implementation has some limitations that we discuss here.
 Primrose currently covers properties of sequential containers like lists and sets, and we have not yet looked into associative containers like maps and dictionaries.
 However, we believe it should be possible to characterise them with the same technique: application developers using syntactic properties to describe desired operations and semantic properties to state predicates that should be held by keys and values, and library developers providing library specifications using a list model with key-value pairs as elements.

 The other limitation of our current implementation is that we implicitly require all elements inside a container to have some ordering for them to be comparable using leq and geq.
-Similarly, the predicate unique-count? requires that all elements inside a container to have equality being defined.
-Currently, a runtime error will be produced to notify application developers when equality comparisons cannot be done on elements or the ordering of elements cannot be compared by leq and geq.
-In the future, we should allow application developers to state if the elements inside the container are comparable, have equality being defined or have ordering by enriching the syntax and type system of our property specification language, such as specifying that an element's type T has an Equality trait or an Ordering trait.
+In the future, we should allow application developers to state if the elements inside the container are comparable or have ordering by enriching the syntax and type system of our property specification language.